 Dinan is an impossibly pretty picture-postcard town.
 Its walled citadel is wonderfully intact and full of old streets.
 Arrive by boat up the river Rance for the best views of the town.
 You get off at the port below the 13th-century ramparts and the walk up gives you a very real feel of the Middle Ages.

-Lorient on the south coast has its own natural harbour protected from the sea by the Ile de Groix.
-Badly damaged in World War...
-II, it’s not a tourist destination.
+Lorient on the south coast has its own natural harbor protected from the sea by the Ile de Groix.
+Badly damaged in World War II, it’s not a tourist destination.

 Morlaix on the north coast was once a great Breton port.
-Today it has a port full of yachts, an old centre with cobbled streets and good views.
+Today it has a port full of yachts, an old center with cobbled streets, and good views.

-Fougères in north east Brittany is famous for its magnificent, huge medieval castle.
-It’s on two levels and is a superb sight with a water-filled moat, great towers, the main keep and plenty of displays on the history of castle and town to keep you occupied.
+Fougères in northeast Brittany is famous for its magnificent, huge medieval castle.
+It’s on two levels and is a superb sight with a water-filled moat, great towers, the main keep and plenty of displays on the history of the castle and town to keep you occupied.

 A trip out to the gorgeous islands surrounding the Brittany coast is a must.

 Festivals in Brittany